-About the ingredients
+About the mozzarella

 About the basil

-Fresh basil smells incredible.
+Fresh basil smells and tastes incredible.

-We have made Caprese salad with dried basil in the past when we couldn’t get our hands on the fresh stuff.
+We have made this Caprese salad recipe with dried basil or even just Italian seasoning in the past when we couldn’t get our hands on the fresh stuff.

-The salad tasted perfectly fine with dried basil but the presentation factor was not there.
+The salad tasted perfectly fine with dried basil, but the presentation factor was not there.